Indonesian cuisine: Nusa Tenggara

 With a drier climate in Nusa Tenggara archipelago, there is less rice and more sago, corn, cassava, and taro compared to central and western Indonesia.
 Fishes are popularly consumed, including sepat (Trichogaster), which is shredded fish in coconut and young-mango sauce.
 Lombok's sasak people enjoy spicy food such as ayam taliwang which is roasted chicken served with peanut, tomato chilli and lime dip.
 Pelecing is a spicy sauce used in many dishes made with chilli, shrimp paste, and tomato.
 A local shrimp paste called lengkare is used on the island of Lombok.
 Sares is made from chilli, coconut juice and banana palm pith and is sometimes mixed with meat.
 Non meat dishes include kelor (hot soup with vegetables), serebuk (vegetables mixed with coconut), and timun urap (cucumber with coconut, onion and garlic).

 In East Nusa Tenggara, majority of its inhabitants are Catholics, hence pork is commonly consumed.
 Popular Timor dishes are Se'i smoked meat (usually pork), and katemak vegetable soup.

+The villages of Lamalera and Lamakera have a unique dietary in which they hunt and eat whales.
+Although they also catch dolphins and manta rays, they prefer to hunt whales as a whale can feed the whole village for weeks.
+Usually they hunt Sperm whale and Orca, while some whales such as the Baleen whale is considered to be taboo to hunt.

 Maluku and Papua

-The Maluku Islands' cuisine is rich with seafood, while the native Papuan food usually consists of roasted boar with tubers such as sweet potato.
+The Maluku Islands' cuisine is rich with seafood, while the native Papuan food usually consists of roasted boar with tubers such as sweet potato and taro.
 Various types of ikan bakar (grilled fish) or seafood are eaten with spicy colo-colo condiment.
 The staple food of Maluku and Papua is sago, either as a pancake or sago congee called papeda, usually eaten with yellow soup made from tuna, red snapper or other fishes spiced with turmeric, lime, and other spices.